snaptee/age-gender-estimation/README.md

 `python3 train.py --input megaage.mat --lr 0.001 --opt adam --aug`
 Takes about 3 hours on mega asian dataset with CPU.
 The best val_loss is around 3.0

+Using OpenCL on AMD card is about speed up by about 40%.
+Install pliadml and use config it to use opencl first.
+`KERAS_BACKEND=plaidml.keras.backend python3 train.py --input megaage.mat --lr 0.001 --opt adam --aug`

 ## Convert to mlmodel and test it
 Install Pillow and coremltools first